 Hit and miss in part, the short story is that the food is pretty dire, especially the higher you climb.
 You tire of the same foods and the bland tastes and your loss of appetite only aids the pain.
 Take plenty of snacks with you such as protein bars and chocolate like Snickers – a little bit of sugar helps pull you through, as does your favourite comfort foods.
 Or indulge in a slice of cake from the highest bakery in the world at Lobuche, despite the hefty $8+ price tag!

-Food and drink becomes more expensive the higher you go (due to the effort require to transport it up there) with bottled water in particular gaining a hefty price tag.
+Food and drink become more expensive the higher you go (due to the effort required to transport it up there) with bottled water, in particular, gaining a hefty price tag.
 Consider using the water purification tablets or a water purification filter bottle to save money.

 Electricity and Wifi